 For a luxury lawn, a bowling green, croquet or a golf green pick something that contains Chewings Fescue, Slender Creeping Red Fescue and/or Browntop Bent.
 These grass species have lovely fine leaves that can be mown short and give a velvety texture with a smooth playing surface.

-See our blog post on how to calculate the amount of grass seed you need
+See our blog post on how to calculate the amount of grass seed you need here.

-Absolutely yes you can.
+Absolutely yes, you can.
 Seeded repairs are best made in early spring or early autumn.

 First of all, try to work out what has caused the bare patches.
-If it’s shade, choose a shade tolerant grass seed for over-sowing.
-If it’s soil compaction, aerate the soil before over-seeding otherwise the new grass won’t thrive.
+If it’s shade, choose a shade-tolerant grass seed for over-sowing.
+If it’s soil compaction, aerate the soil before overseeding otherwise the new grass won’t thrive.

 Remove all debris from the area and rake it thoroughly to loosen the soil.
-Sprinkle around 10g of grass seed per square metre on to the bald bit and water it in well.
+Sprinkle around 10g of grass seed per square metre onto the bald bit and water it in well.